 Purple starthistle in Contra Costa County is not as widespread as artichoke thistle.
-However, being a prolific seed producer, it has the potential to become as large scale a problem as artichoke thistle.
+However, being a prolific good producer, it has the potential to become as large scale seed producer, it has the potential to become as large scale a problem as artichoke thistle.
 Early identification and eradication of isolated populations is key to preventing its establishment in uninfested agricultural lands.